-Reading Prose and Poetry See Benchmarks for Excellent Student Thinking 9.R.1.1, 9.R.1.2, 9.R.1.3, 9.R.1.4 Indicator Indicator Below Expectations At/Near Expectations Above Expectations A song and read the lyrics together.
+Reading Prose and Poetry See Benchmarks for Excellent Student Thinking 9.R.1.1, 9.R.1.2, 9.R.1.3, 9.R.1.4 Indicator Below Expectations At/Near Expectations Above Expectations A text that contains clear irony or satire.
+Ask your learner to describe how the author created irony or satire.
+A song and read the lyrics together.
 Identify the message conveyed by the author.
+A text that contains clear irony or satire.
+Ask your learner to describe how the author created irony or satire.
 A song and read the lyrics together.
 Compare the literal message to the figurative message.
-Research to find a text that contains clear irony or satire for your learner to read.
-Ask your learner to describe how different moments created irony or satire.
+A text that contains clear irony or satire.
+Ask your learner to describe how the author created irony or satire.
 A song or poem using figurative language.
 Discuss the meaning behind the figurative language used.